stormentt/dumbstore-docs/api.md

 | 401  | bad username or password |
 | 500  | internal server error |

-# /store
+# POST /store

-POST: http basic auth
+HTTP Basic Auth w/ Blank Body

 Headers should contain Length: in bytes

 Header may include Hash: "Username-Keyed Blake2b Hash"

 On success, will a random transfer-id for completing the transfer